 A Little History

-The lab is led by Dr. Nick Gaspelin.
+The lab is led by Dr. Nicholas Gaspelin.
 As a graduate student, Nick studied in the Cognition, Brain, and Behavior program at the University of New Mexico under Dr. Eric Ruthruff.
 Most of Nick's early research focused on the control of visual attention and whether certain types of salient stimuli can automatically distract us.
 As a postdoctoral fellow, he studied at the Center for Mind and Brain at the University of California, Davis under Dr. Steven Luck.
 There, his research explored a specific hybrid model of attention capture which posits that people learn to suppress attention capture by salient stimuli.
 Nick's postdoctoral research was funded by the National Eye Institute and the UC Davis Center for Vision Science.

 Salient stimuli, such as the red cardinal pictured above, seem to "pop out" of visual scenes.
 But can salient stimuli actually capture our visual attention?